aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 <div class="note">Any interface with one abstract method can be used with lambdas, but there is an annotation, `@FunctionalInterface`, to go on interfaces explicitly intended for this purpose.
 We recommend so annotating any interfaces in your project you explicitly intend to implement with lambdas.
 </div>

-# Can we make it more consice?
+# Can we make it more concise?

 Lambdas can help us simplify a lot more.
 When the lambda expression contains exactly one statement, and the statement is returning a value or it is a void method call.
 Then we can remove the braces like the following: